tarwn/lessthandot-hugo/blogs/content/posts/2010-03-19-silverlight-spinner.md

   </h3>

   <p>
-    Use the “Record Keyframe” button to set a starting position at the 0 second mark on the Spinner rectangle line.<br />
+    Use the "Record Keyframe" button to set a starting position at the 0 second mark on the Spinner rectangle line.<br />

     <center>
       <a href="http://ringdev.com.web10.reliabledomainspace.com/SpinnerTutorial/Spinner16.PNG"><img src="http://ringdev.com.web10.reliabledomainspace.com/SpinnerTutorial/thSpinner16.PNG" border=0 /></a>